CCP | Forms & Resources for CCP School Partners

 - CCP Authorization Electronic Form

-This electronic CCP Authorization form must be completed by the counselor or CCP Coordinator from the School District and is completed electronically.
-The link can be sent directly for completion.
+This electronic CCP Authorization form must be completed by the counselor or CCP Coordinator from the School District or the homeschool parent or authorized personnel every year the student participates.
+It is completed electronically.

 - CCP Brochure

 The 15 Credit Hour Sample Pathway is a guidance document to fulfill general education requirements at Ohio public Colleges and Universities.
 This document is meant as a guidance document, and is not intended to be all inclusive.

 The 30 Credit Hour Sample Pathway is a guidance document to fulfill general education requirement at Ohio public Colleges and Universities.
 This document is meant as a guidance document, and is not intended to be all inclusive.